sferik/twitter-ruby/README.md

     Twitter::Client.search("query").results.map(&:full_text)

 ### Configuration

+#### Global Configuration

+Most examples show a global configuration for simplicity:

+    Twitter.configure do |config|
+      config.consumer_key = YOUR_CONSUMER_KEY
+      config.consumer_secret = YOUR_CONSUMER_SECRET
+      config.oauth_token = YOUR_OAUTH_TOKEN
+      config.oauth_token_secret = YOUR_OAUTH_TOKEN_SECRET
+    end

+Subsequent requests can be made, like so:

+    Twitter.update("I'm tweeting with @gem!")

+#### Threadsafe Configuration

+Multithreaded applications that make requests on behalf of multiple Twitter users should avoid setting user credentials globally.
+Instead, they should instantiate per-user objects and make calls directly off of those objects.
+This approach is threadsafe and eliminates the possibility of posting updates on behalf of the wrong user during a race condition.

+To do this, you can still specify the `consumer_key` and `consumer_secret` globally.
+In a Rails application, you can put this in `config/initiliazers/twitter.rb`):

+    Twitter.configure do |config|
+      config.consumer_key = YOUR_CONSUMER_KEY
+      config.consumer_secret = YOUR_CONSUMER_SECRET
+    end

+When you create the `Twitter::Client` objects, you can pass in your user's credentials:

+    @client = Twitter::Client.new(
+      :oauth_token => "a user's OAuth token",
+      :oauth_token_secret => "a user's OAuth secret"
+    )

+Now you can make threadsafe requests as the authenticated user, like so:

+    @client.update("Tweeting as the authenticated user!")

+If you prefer, you can specify all configuration options when initializing a `Twitter::Client`:

+    @client = Twitter::Client.new(
+      :consumer_key => "a consumer key",
+      :consumer_secret => "a consumer secret",
+      :oauth_token => "a user's OAuth token",
+      :oauth_token_secret => "a user's OAuth secret"
+    )

+This may be useful if you're using multiple consumer key/secret pairs for some reason (e.g. to work around rate limiting).

+#### Middleware

 The Faraday middleware stack is now fully configurable and is exposed as a `Faraday::Builder`.
 You can modify the default middleware in-place: